October 21, 2023Review Recipe

 Spicy Garlic Shrimp

-- 1 serrano pepper ~1/4 cup, sliced and seeds removed if sensitive to spice
+- 1 serrano pepper, about ¼ cup, sliced and seeds removed if sensitive to spice

-- Melt 1 Tbs butter in a skillet pan over medium heat.
+- Melt 1 tablespoon of butter in a skillet pan over medium heat.

-- Salt and pepper shrimp before adding them to hot pan.
+- Season shrimp with salt and pepper before adding them to the hot pan.

-- Cook one side of shrimp for 1 minute, flip over and cook the other side for 1 minute.
-Take out of pan.
+- Cook one side of the shrimp for 1 minute, flip them over and cook the other side for 1 minute.
+Take the shrimp out of the pan.
 They don’t have to be completely cooked at this point.
-Set aside.
+Set shrimp aside.

-- Transfer shrimp back into pan and coat shrimp.
-Cook shrimp for an additional minute or until cooked through.
+- Transfer shrimp back into the pan and coat the shrimp.
+Cook shrimp for an additional minute, or until cooked through.

-- Take off heat and serve warm with rice or noodles.
-Garnish with sesame seeds and sliced green onions, optional.
+- Take the shrimp off the heat and serve warm with rice or noodles.
+Garnish with sesame seeds and sliced green onions.

 - If you like spicy food, leave the seeds in the serrano pepper.
 Otherwise, remove them for a milder taste.

 - It’s easy to overcook the shrimp and this will make them rubbery.
-Cooked shrimp will very quickly turn from a dull gray color to a vibrant pink and white.
+Shrimp cooks fast and will very quickly turn from a dull gray color to a vibrant pink and white.
 As soon as this happens, remove them from the pan.